ngrx/platform/projects/ngrx.io/content/guide/eslint-plugin.md

 # ESLint plugin for NgRx

-## What is it?

 Use [ESLint](https://eslint.org/) to follow the best practices and to avoid common pitfalls in your application.

 The [NgRx ESLint Plugin](https://github.com/timdeschryver/eslint-plugin-ngrx) is no different and promotes the key concepts to create a maintainable project.
 It consists of @ngrx/store, @ngrx/effects, and @ngrx/component-store rules and a handful of preconfigured configurations.

 The plugin comes with a number of rules that help address most popular NgRx malpractices.
 The rules are configurable so that you can choose the ones you want to follow, and which rules should give a linting error or warning.

 A detailed documentation of all the rules with examples can be found on the [documentation page](https://github.com/timdeschryver/eslint-plugin-ngrx/blob/main/README.md#rules).

 Some rules also allow automatic fixes with `ng lint --fix`.